Digging the Pit Of Success for TPC-DS

 Lever 2: The harness

 The harness is just the prompt, the toolset, and the lifecycle loop.
-Its goal is to get out of the way.
 Ours had to do three things:

 - Expose the minimal sufficient set of tools.
 Every extra tool is another way for the agent to branch.
 If a problem can be solved multiple ways, the agent will try multiple ways over multiple iterations, and your optimization signal inherits that noise.
 We focused on one golden path with tight iterative loops over the minimal toolset (pruned over time as we proved) that less tools didn't hurt performance.